 Some OLLI classes also qualify as SOU one credit courses.
-Members who are 65 years of age or older and have resided in Oregon for at least one year may co-enroll in one or more of these courses and thus become both an OLLI student and an SOU student.
-There is no fee for eligible seniors to enroll in these courses.
-(Regular tuition applies for those under 65 who want to enroll and receive SOU credit.)
+Members who are 65 years of age or older and have resided in Oregon for at least one year may enroll in one or more of these courses and thus become both an OLLI student and an SOU student.
+There is no additional fee for eligible seniors to enroll in these courses.

 Registering for One Credit Courses

-To register as a senior student in a one credit course, you must fill out a "one credit form" and return it to either OLLI office by the deadline that is set each term.
+To register as a senior student in a one credit course, you must fill out an online "one credit form" and submit it to the OLLI office by the deadline that is set each term.

 Program Q & A